Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Participants are expected to keep Tournament Officials up to date on relevant team contact details, as well as changes as they occur, to ensure invites are received as intended.

-In accordance with Valve’s TOR, the Invite Date, VRS Dates, and Invite Breakdown will be published via [@UKICircuit](https://x.com/UKICircuit) on X along with the Event’s Additional Information. 🔴🔴
+In accordance with Valve’s TOR, the Invite Date, VRS Dates, and Invite Breakdown will be documented via the [Ljósleiðaradeildin Github](https://github.com/Ljosleidaradeildin) and announced via [Ljósleiðaradeildin](https://www.facebook.com/ljosleidaradeildin) on Facebook along with the Event’s Additional Information.

 ## 3.4 Team Replacements